Texas Rain Catcher Award Details

 Entries must be received on or before June 30.
 Late entries will be considered at the discretion of the judging committee.

-Winners of the Texas Rain Catcher Award will be invited to Austin, Texas, to receive their award during a regular meeting of the TWDB Board in September.
-Winning entries will be displayed on the TWDB Web site for at least two years.
-Thereafter, they will be available for viewing in the Archives section for a period of five years.
+Winners of the Texas Rain Catcher Award will be invited to Austin, Texas, to receive their award during a regular meeting of the TWDB Board in the fall.
+Winning entries will be displayed on the TWDB website for at least two years.
+Thereafter, they will be available for viewing in the Archives webpage.
 The winning entries will also be profiled in a TWDB newsletter.

 For More Information Contact: